adityaaryanm4/ecommerce/README.md

 ### Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+#### Prerequisites
+The following software is required to be installed on your system:

+* Node 14.x or higher
+* Npm 7.x

 #### Install
 Follow the following steps to get development environment running.
 * Clone 'ecommerce.git' repository from GitHub